bu-528-sp19/Deduplicating-Cloud-functions/Installation/INSTALLATION.md

 -   Configure Kafka, Minio and Couch db in first VM
 -   Configure OpenWhisk in second VM
 -   Connect two VMs.Click [here](Openwhiskvm.md) for the setup
+-   Create a function, you want to deploy in OpenWhisk.
+Click [here](#steps-for-creating-a-function-in-openWhisk) for the setup

 ### Configure
 ##### Ubuntu User